-There is a small series of high tides due over 16-17/Feb, with heights of 1.75m predicted.
-The next larger series are due over 27/Feb to 4/Mar, with heights of 1.94m being predicted.
-In recent tides, the actual tide has surpassed that of the predicted.
+The next series of high tides that may trigger Aedes vigilax hatching are due over 27/Feb to 4/Mar, with heights of 1.94m being predicted.

 Note that actual tide heights can vary by 0.3m (or more in unusual circumstances) due to variations in atmospheric pressure, rainfall, wind and other climatic phenomena.
 Climate change will also result in much higher tide heights.
 Thus predicted tide height should be used as a gauge only for potential Aedes vigilax activity.
 The larvae of the saltmarsh mosquito relies on a inundation/drying cycle for the mudflats in which it lives; continual wet weather prevents the drying cycles thereby reducing larval production.